Karelia (historical province): People

-See also List of Karelians

 Names

 Other than Finns, the historical province of Karelia also had Russian speakers living on the territory.
-The Russian name for the province is Карелия.
+The Russian name for the province is Karéliya (Карелия).

 Heraldry

 The arms is crowned by a ducal coronet, though by Finnish tradition this more resembles a Swedish count's coronet.
 The symbolism of the coat of arms is supposed to represent how the region was fought over by Sweden and Russia for centuries.
-Blazon: "Gules, in center chief a crown or above two duelling arms, the dexter armored holding a sword and the sinister chain-mail armored with a scimitar, all argent except for hafts and gauntlet joint or."
+Blazon: "Gules, in center chief a crown or above two duelling arms, the dexter armored holding a sword and the sinister chain-mail armored with a scimitar, all argent except for hafts and gauntlet joint or.".